The Giant Accreting Protoplanet Survey (GAPlanetS) -- Results from a Six Year Campaign to Image Accreting Protoplanets: Individual Target Summaries

-TW Hya is the nearest \citep[60pc, ][]{GAIA2018} disk-bearing T Tauri star to Earth and is a member of the eponymous TW Hya association \citep[membership probability 99.9\% per Banyan $\Sigma$, ][]{Gagne2018}.
-Pre-main sequence model fits to the high-resolution NIR spectrum of TW Hya suggest that it is an M0.5 (0.6$\pm$0.1M$_{/odot}$) star with an age of 8$\pm$3Myr \citep{Sokal2017}.
+TW~Hya is the nearest \citep[60.1~$\pm$~0.1 pc, GAIA DR3;][]{Gaia2022} disk-bearing T Tauri star to Earth, and its Gaia DR3 position and motion (see Table\ref{tab:sample}) are consistent with membership in the eponymous TW~Hya association \citep[membership probability of 99.9\% per Banyan $\Sigma$;][]{Gagne2018}.
+Pre-main-sequence model fits to the high-resolution NIR spectrum of TW~Hya suggest that it is an M0.5 (0.6$\pm$0.1M$_{/odot}$) star with an age of 8$\pm$3Myr \citep{Sokal2017}.

-High resolution ALMA observations by \citet{Andrews2016} revealed concentric dark rings/gaps centered at 1, 24, 41, and 48au, and fainter gaps at 13, 31 and 34au.
-The sensitivity of their observations was such that disk emission was not detectable beyond $\sim$60-70au.
+High-resolution ALMA observations by \citet{Andrews2016} revealed concentric dark rings/gaps centered at 1, 24, 41, and 48au, and fainter gaps at 13, 31 and 34au.
+The sensitivity of their observations was such that disk emission was not detectable beyond $\sim$60--70~au.

 The highest-resolution scattered-light images to date were reported in \citet{vanBoekel2017}.
-They revealed three concentric, moderately depleted (50-80\%) scattered light gaps centered at $\sim$90, 22 and $\sim$7au.
-There is also a suggestion of a spiral arm in the outer disk beyond the $\sim$90au gap.
+They revealed three concentric, moderately depleted (50-80\%) scattered light gaps centered at $\sim$7~au, 22~au, and 90~au, as well as a spiral feature in the outer disk beyond the $\sim$90~au gap. \citet{Teague2019} searched for comparable structure in the gas disk and found spiral substructure in both the gas velocity and temperature maps.

-Estimates for the masses of planets carving the $\sim$20 and $\sim$90au scattered light gaps range from 0.05-0.5$M_J$ and 0.01-3$M_J$, respectively \citep{Rapson2015, Dong2017b, vanBoekel2017, Mentiplay2019}.
-Results of the numerical simulations of \citet{Dong2017b} suggest that the shallow mm gaps at 41 and 48au could be generated by a single $\sim$30M$_{\oplus}$ planet located between then at $\sim$ 44au, and \citet{Bae2017} suggest that a shock generated by a secondary spiral arm induced by such a planet might also carve the gap at $\sim20$au.
+Estimates for the masses of planets responsible for the $\sim$20 and $\sim$90au scattered light gaps range from 0.05-0.5$M_J$ and 0.01-3$M_J$, respectively \citep{Rapson2015, Dong2017b, vanBoekel2017, Mentiplay2019}.
+Results of the numerical simulations of \citet{Dong2017b} suggested that the shallow millimeter gaps at 41 and 48au could be generated by a single $\sim$30M$_{\oplus}$ planet located between them at $\sim$ 44au, and \citet{Bae2017} suggested that the shock generated by a secondary planet-induced spiral arm might also carve the gap at $\sim20$au.

-Recently, \citet{Tsukagoshi2019} reported the presence of a 12$\sigma$ mm-continuum point source located at 52au and a PA of -133$^{o}$ that they suggest is consistent with either a dust clump/vortex or a circumplanetary disk around a Neptune mass planet, though there is no known gap at this location.
+Recently, \citet{Tsukagoshi2019} reported the presence of a 12$\sigma$ millimeter continuum excess emission located at 52~au and a PA of -133$^{\circ}$ that they suggest is consistent with either a dust clump/vortex or a circumplanetary disk around a Neptune-mass planet, though there is no known gap at this location. \citet{Ilee2022} confirmed this detection of with an 8$\sigma$ millimeter excess at nearly the same location.